 \section{Abstract}

 We study the monodromy groups of compositions of two indecomposable polynomials.
-In particular, we show that such monodromy groups either fulfill a certain ``largeness" property, or are in an explicit list of exceptions.
-Such largeness results are crucial for dealing with compositions of more than two polynomials, and consequently are expected to have a wide range of applications to problems concerning the arithmetic of polynomials.
-Concretely, our main result is a key ingredient in the solution of a long-standing open problem due to Davenport, Lewis and Schinzel, achieved in the companion paper \cite{BKN25}.
+In particular, we show that such monodromy groups either fulfill a certain ``largeness" property, or belong to an explicit list of exceptions.
+Such largeness results are crucial for dealing with compositions of more than two polynomials, and consequently are expected to have a wide range of applications to problems concerning the arithmetic of polynomials and arithmetic dynamics.
+In particular, our main result is a key ingredient in the solution of a long-standing open problem due to Davenport, Lewis and Schinzel, achieved in the companion paper \cite{BKN25}.